Igbo calendar: Market days

-In various parts of Igboland, each community has a market named after the aforementioned four market days, e.g., Eke market, Afor market.
+In various parts of Igboland, each community has a market named after the aforementioned four market days, e.g., Eke market, Afọ market.

 System

 In the traditional Igbo calendar, a week (Izu) has 4 days (Ubochi) (Eke, Orie, Afọ, Nkwọ), seven weeks make one month (Ọnwa), a month has 28 days and there are 13 months a year.
 In the last month, an extra day is added (an intercalary day).
 The traditional time keepers in Igboland are the priests or Dibia.

 The days correspond to the four cardinal points, Afọ corresponds to north, Nkwọ to south, Eke to east, and Orie to west.
 These spirits, who were fishmongers, were created by Chineke (Faith and Destiny) in order to establish a social system throughout Igboland.

 While there are four days, they come in alternate cycles of "major" and "minor", giving a longer eight day cycle.